New Jersey School Discipline Defense Attorney

 Alissa Hascup is a seasoned criminal defense attorney who regularly represents grade school, middle school, high school, and college students facing school disciplinary proceedings and/or criminal charges in New Jersey.
-With offices in Little Falls, Hackensack, Morristown, and Camden, Alissa comes to the aid of juveniles, young adults, and their families in courts and schools across the state.
+With offices in Little Falls, Newark, Morristown, and Camden, Alissa comes to the aid of juveniles, young adults, and their families in courts and schools across the state.
 She is well-versed in New Jersey school disciplinary laws and regulations and refuses to allow schools to overstep their authority or violate the rights of her clients.
 Alissa will walk you and your child through every phase of the criminal and disciplinary process, whether it involves meetings with school administrators or formal hearings before a school disciplinary board.
-To discuss your or your child’s situation and find the answers you need, contact The Law Offices of Alissa Hascup today at 862-257-1200 for a cost-free initial consultation.
+To discuss your or your child’s situation and find the answers you need, contact Alissa Hascup today at 862-257-1200 for a cost-free initial consultation.

 School Disciplinary Proceedings in New Jersey